For what it's worth, and in something like this order, here's a partial and somewhat random list of some of my theological commitments as I see them:

 I want to have fellowship with all that those people Jesus has fellowship with and be willing to learn from others, including those with whom I might disagree.

-I hope that helps you to understand a little of where I am coming from.
+I hope that helps you to understand a little of where I am coming from, if for some reason you are interested.

 Thursday, June 25, 2009